ihoraryku/HW_DevOps01_Course/python_internals/HW1/README.md

 # Homework 1
-## A simple calculator that performs arithmetic operations: addition, subtraction, multiplication and division
+## Create a simple calculator that performs arithmetic operations: addition, subtraction, multiplication, and division